Why are babies more exposed to micro-plastics?

 Help spread awareness

 We strongly feel that more parents need to know about these studies so they can make informed choices about their children’s products – please share with your parent friends using one of the links below:

 Tips to reduce micro-plastics in your home

 Small changes make a big difference.
-We need to spread awareness to severely reduce the amount of micro-plastics consumed by babies.
 Luckily, there are lots of things you can do which will really cut down the micro-plastics in your home and therefore your family’s exposure to these toxins: